Search waiting | Matsusada Precision

 The main applications of floating power supplies are power supplies for microchannel plates used in detectors of mass spectrometry, power supplies for filaments of anode-grounded X-ray tubes, power supplies for filaments, grids, bias, and electrostatic lenses of scanning electron microscopes (SEM), and transmission electron microscopes (TEM), and power supplies for filaments, suppressor electrodes (suppressors), extractor electrodes (extractors), and condenser lenses of focused ion beam (FIB) devices.

-In this figure, the heating for the filament power supply and the bias power supply for the wehnelt are floating power supplies.
+In this diagram, both the filament heating power supply and the Wehnelt bias power supply are floating power supplies, referenced to the high-voltage potential of the electron gun.

 Matsusada Precision offers the FDCS, MDC, and FDC series as highly isolated low-voltage DC power supplies for floating high-voltage power supplies.
 We also provide the XPg series X-ray tube power supplies, the SEM series scanning electron microscope power supplies, the HEB series electron beam power supplies, and the HIB series ion beam power supplies, which all integrate floating power supplies into a system.